Toe River Arts: One Truly Amazing North Carolina Arts Supporter

 Toe River Arts Studio Tours are well known throughout the US.
 As Nealy Andrews told us, it’s “one of the largest and longest-running studio tours in the United States.”

-And thanks to popular demand, the tours are held twice each year in June and December, with the latter a wonderful holiday shopping event.
-The June event will not be held in 2021 but we’re hopeful it will come back in 2022!
+Thanks to popular demand, the tours are held twice yearly in June and December, with the latter a wonderful holiday shopping event.

-Artist members open their homes and studios for visitors to come and witness art created right there.
+Artist members open their homes and studios for visitors to witness art created there.
 Presenting that magic in person is a wonderful opportunity for artists to sell their work on the spot.

-Over in Mitchell County, Fire on the Mountain Blacksmithing Festival comes to Spruce Pine each April.
+Over in Mitchell County, the Toe River Arts Festival for Blacksmithing comes to Spruce Pine each April.
 Blacksmiths come to the area from all over the country to demonstrate their craft.

-Toe River Arts supports this event, too, hosting a blacksmith exhibition and offering additional help where needed.
+Toe River Crafts supports this event, too, hosting a blacksmith exhibition and offering additional help where needed.

 Read More: Hiking Roan Mountain for Beautiful Appalachian Trail Views

-Ask anyone who lives here and you’ll understand that the arts are a vital part of our state’s cultural identity.
-That’s especially the case in Western North Carolina and in areas supported by Toe River Arts.
+Ask anyone who lives here, and you’ll understand that the arts are vital to our state’s cultural identity.
+That’s especially true in Western North Carolina and areas supported by Toe River Arts.

-And if you happen to be an artist or affiliated with an arts council in North Carolina, we’d love to know more about you.
+And if you are an artist or affiliated with an arts council in North Carolina, we’d love to know more about you.

 Let us know in the comments section here or by email!